RoniNiklas/randomreactprojs/README.md

 Includes:
 - A restaurant lister and list sorter done as a part of the application process for Wolt's summer internship.
 Available on [heroku](https://roninreactprojs.herokuapp.com/wolt).
 - A public transport route finding app that shows you between one and three ways of getting to the Eficode offices in Helsinki.
 Done as a part of the application process for Eficode's summer internship.
 Available on [heroku](https://roninreactprojs.herokuapp.com/eficode).
+- A compilation of helpful tools to help you in physical training.
+Currently includes a timer and a weight calculator.
+Done as a part of the university course 'Fullstack web sovellus harjoitustyö'.
+WIP

 # How to use